feiglab/ProteinStructureEmbedding/README.md

 ## Overview

+This document offers an overview of the project, installation steps, and instructions to help users effectively implement and utilize our tools and models.

+### Graph Neural Network-Based Prediction

-This project utilizes Graph Neural Networks (GNNs) for enhancing the analysis of protein structures by employing a method called transfer learning.
-Specifically, our Global Structure Embedding Network (GSnet) is designed to predict several molecular properties of proteins from their three-dimensional structures, including solvation energies and hydrodynamic radii.
-A notable feature of GSnet is its capability to make rapid and accurate pKa predictions, which are crucial for understanding protein behavior in different environments.
-This README outlines the project structure, installation steps, and usage instructions to help you get started with our tools and models.
+This project leverages Graph Neural Networks (GNNs) to accelerate the computational prediction of protein properties.
+Our model, the `Global Structure Embedding Network (GSnet)`, is adept at predicting a variety of physicochemical properties from three-dimensional protein structures.
+These properties include, but are not limited to, solvation energies and hydrodynamic radii, which are crucial for understanding protein behavior in biological systems.

+### Transfer Learning for pKa Predictions

+A notable feature of `GSnet`, and the related `a-GSnet`, is their ability to deliver rapid and accurate predictions of pKa values, achieved by pretraining on related properties and simulated pKa values, respectively.
+The application of transfer learning allows these models to utilize previously learned representations, enhancing their predictive accuracy even with limited specific training data.

 ## Table of Contents